5 Steps to Write an Arts Supplement for College Applications

 It is helpful to understand the purpose of an arts supplement.

-With so many applicants, an optional arts supplement gives a chance to differentiate yourself and show your individuality.
+With so many applicants, an optional arts supplement gives you a chance to differentiate yourself and showcase your artistic ability.
 Regardless of what your college major might be, showing achievement in the arts demonstrates determination, dedication, and self-directed qualities that colleges value.
-And if you really are excellent at your artistic discipline, you can skyrocket your overall application.
+If you are able to demonstrate proficiency in your artistic discipline, you will skyrocket your overall application.

 Let’s look at how the arts supplement is graded.
 This document is submitted separately from your main application, and it is graded separately.
 While your main application goes through its own scoring process, the arts supplement is sent directly to the arts faculty at the college.
 Since each arts discipline requires specific knowledge to understand the quality of the submission, colleges use the expertise of their arts faculty to determine a score for the supplement.
 The score is then factored into the overall application score.